-Iceland has continued to develop the use of direct geothermal, even though it is already at a very high level.
-The search for sufficiently good boreholes in regions without direct geothermal for district heating has continued and will continue in the next few years.
-In 2013, 92% of citizens were served by district heating and, as displayed on the graph, 100% of this district heat was generated from direct renewables and recycled heat.
+During the last five years, the development of the use of direct geothermal has continued to increase, even though it is already at a very high level.
+The search for sufficiently good boreholes in regions without direct geothermal for District Heating has continued and will continue in the next few years.